johnveon/gitskills/readme.txt

-1Creating a new branch is quick.
+1Creating a new branch is quick.& example.